bnb-chain/bnb-chain.github.io/docs/learn/incentives.md

 1. S to be 100.
 Some rewards come from gas fee, we can not guarantee enough rewards during a small round, a large round may dismiss deviation and let relayer give up relaying when it has made its max profit.
 2. N to be 40.
 We think the redundancy of relayer around 3-5 is best.
 If N is too large, the redundancy will decrease.
 If N is too small, then there will not be enough relayers.
 Set N as 40 may be a reasonable value, at least 3 relayers can compete.
-3. The relayFee of a single package and the ratio of reward for header relayer can be modified by governance on Beacon Chain.
+3. The relayFee of a single package and the ratio of reward for header relayer can be modified by governance on BNB Beacon Chain.

 ### Distribution And Claim Reward